redxaxder/7DRL2022/roadmap.md

   - lighting
     - normal maps
     - occlude lights
+    - rework rage bulbs into something that doesn't interact with fire lighting
   - spreading
   - brandy interaction
   - rogues with a dodge stop, drop, and roll to extinguish